fbpx

 • Talk about the team and the culture, why do people like working there.

 • Once you have gone through your questions and conversation starters, don’t forget to ask the candidate if they have any questions.
+This is great, as it will give you an indication as to whether the candidate has prepared for the interview.

 This stage is often forgotten but if you think that candidate might be the right one for you why would you leave them hanging?

-• Although you may not yet have made a decision you should give your candidate some initial feedback to keep them engaged (they could be interviewing elsewhere)
+• Although you may not yet have made a decision you should give your candidate some initial feedback to keep them engaged (they could be interviewing elsewhere).

 The Decision